Mass Cultural Council logo

 NATIVE AMERICAN & INDIGENOUS DATA FOR MASSACHUSETTS

 In Massachusetts, diverse Native American and Indigenous communities exist, each with unique cultures, languages, and histories.
 Accessing accurate and comprehensive data on Native American and Indigenous populations can be challenging due to historical underrepresentation, erasure of these communities, and inadequate data collection methods.
 Census data, has often undercounted Indigenous peoples, leading to inaccurate representations of their population size and distribution.
-Additionally, many Indigenous communities have reservations, tribal lands, or urban areas where they reside, making traditional data collection methods less effective.
+Additionally, many Indigenous communities have reservations, Tribal lands, or urban areas where they reside, making traditional data collection methods less effective.

 Population according to the Census data for Massachusetts: